pluralsight/guides/published/interesting-apis/3-reasons-why-webrtc-will-rock-your-socks/article.md

 </body>
 ```

 Notice the adapter.js file, which you can get from here: https://github.com/webrtc/adapter.
+The adapter file is just a shim, that acts to make sure the API calls are compatible in different environments.

 Let's add some peer connection code in the js file.